 Small dense low-density lipoprotein (LDL) are more atherogenic than larger LDL particles because they are

 - bind more tightly to the arterial wall

 - cleared more slowly

-The composition of triglyceride-rich lipoproteins (TRLs) are metabolically linked to LDL.
+The composition of triglyceride-rich lipoproteins (TRLs) is metabolically linked to LDL.
 LDL particle size is primarily affected by the plasma TG levels.
 Postprandial hyperlipidemia is associated with an increase in the proportion of small, dense LDL.
-Furthermore, prolonged lipemia promotes the transfer of core lipids between TRLs and high density lipoprotein (HDL) leading to a reduction in HDL cholesterol levels.
+Furthermore, prolonged lipemia promotes the transfer of core lipids between TRLs and high-density lipoprotein (HDL) leading to a reduction in HDL cholesterol levels.
 This combination is known as the lipid triad or atherogenic lipoprotein profile:

 - high plasma TG concentrations

 Bravo E, Napolitano M, and Botham KM (2010).
 Postprandial Lipid Metabolism: The Missing Link Between Life-Style Habits and the Increasing Incidence of Metabolic Diseases in Western Countries?
 The Open Translational Medicine Journal, 2010, 2, 1-13

 Elevated circulating cholesterol reduces the cell's ability to make its own cholesterol by turning off the production of HMG CoA reductase, which interrupts a step in the biosynthetic pathway of cholesterol.
 Incoming LDL derived cholesterol promotes the storage of cholesterol in the cell by activating ACAT which attaches a fatty acid to excess cholesterol molecules.
 This results in cholesterol esters that are deposited in storage droplets.
 The accumulation of cholesterol within the cell drives a feedback mechanism that stops the cell's synthesis of new LDL receptors.
 The cell adjusts its receptors, so only enough cholesterol is brought in to supply its needs.